-GUEST ARTICLE - In a world where the average opening rate fell to 23.4 % and where Internet users receive an average of 39 e-mails per day, the subject line has become king.
+In a world where the average opening rate fell to 23.4 % and where Internet users receive an average of 39 emails per day, the subject line has become king.

-But what strategies do email marketing professionals have at their disposal to develop objects that work every time?
+What strategies do email marketing professionals have to develop objects that work every time?

 The basic rules to respect concerning the objects

-Before developing our six strategies, let's first recall some basic rules that apply to any newsletter object.
+Before developing our six strategies, let's recall some basic writing rules that apply to any newsletter object.

 Rule 1: size matters